judithabk6/Clonesig_analysis/README.md

 #### Installation and dependencies
 this project uses many packages.
 Here is a list of the most important ones.
-Requirement files are provided to use with pip (or conda for some specific packages, in particular ```mkl``` and ```PyClone```).
+Requirement (```python27_requirements.txt``` and ```python36_requirements.txt```) files are provided to use with pip and setup two virtual environnments for Python 2.7 and 3.6 (or conda for some specific packages, in particular ```mkl``` and ```PyClone```).
 Here is a list of the main ones, including some that can be installed with pip (specified).
 Code was run with R version 3.3.2, and Python 3.6.8 (Anaconda installation), except to run PyClone (Python 2.7.9).
 All computation was performed under a Centos distribution, with torque as scheduler.

 ##### data download packages
 - [gdc transfer tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool)